mryap/mryap/README.md

 https://www.testandoptimize.com is the marketing site with landing pages, blog for my freelance business as a digital web analyst

+To prepare for an interview a role I applied, I cobbled together https://peaceful-torvalds-71aa64.netlify.app/blog/
+The role I applied require a deep understanding of components, page structures.
+I was not short-listed for the 2nd round of interview.

 #### Jekyll
 Like Gatsby, Jekyll is a open source static site generator.
 Unlike CMS such as Drupal and WordPress, Jekyll site generates all the content at once.
 Instead of waiting for people to visit your website's pages and for content to be pulled from CMS (involving a database) and render on the fly

-Jekyll Blog with Start Bootstrap Theme https://mryap.github.io/my-bootstrap-clean-blog-jekyll/
+Jekyll Blog with Start Bootstrap Theme

+https://mryap.github.io/my-bootstrap-clean-blog-jekyll/

 Bilingual Website

 https://mryap.github.io/mouche/